 Singing in the show Lipizzaners with the Stars was a golden opportunity for me to combine two great passions of my life: music and horses.

-The audience doesn't know what the horse is meant to be doing, so they cheer at even a litle jump, but we knew! and believe me no horse will do anything it doesn't want to – you have to have a bond, respect and wllingness to please.
+The audience doesn’t know what the horse is meant to be doing, so they cheer at even a little jump, but we knew! and believe me no horse will do anything it doesn’t want to—you have to have aibond, respect and willingness to please.

-Riding Geerd (not a Lipizzaner as you can see from the picture, but a magical Friesian) was for me a personal challenge.
+Riding Geerd (not a Lipizzaner as you can see from the picture, but a magical Friesian) was for me aipersonal challenge.
 Firstly to ride him and then to sing and keep in time with the orchestra!
 Phew!

 Only one performance was perfect (where Geerd and I completely melded as one).
-Other times the horse had a can't be bothered attitude, a cold, etc. But generally, when he saw me approaching in my costume he sort of went "Here's my starring moment'" plus "Great, soon I'll get my licorice!" which I gave him at the end of each performance.
+Other times the horse had ai“can’t be bothered” attitude, a cold, etc. But generally, when he saw me approaching in my costume he sort of went “Here‘s my starring moment” plus “Great!
+Soon I’ll get my licorice!” which I gave him at the end of each performance.

 A singer's relief from jetlag